Current Status (13/3/2013)

 Outstanding:

-Flight Software - Software is developing on three fronts;
+Flight Software - Software is developing on three fronts:

-- Boot loader/Operating System
+1. Boot loader/Operating System

-- ADAC Application Software
+2. ADAC Application Software

 Whilst not absolutely essential pre-launch, it is considered highly desirable to complete the (non-ADAC) operational software whilst the satellite is in the clean area and a small team have expressed an interest in a coordinated approach to this activity.
+Clayton will take the lead and when at least a basic (but totally reliable!) command system is proven, the launch sponsorship campaign will be ramped up to full gear.

-AMSAT-ZL volunteer Dr Jon Henderson is providing a very active supervisory role on Massey University Masters student Kirill Makarov for this activity and progress is now excellent in this area.
-The sponsorship of Kirill by the NZART Radioscience Educational Trust has breathed some extra enthusiasm into this aspect of KiwiSAT and is greatly appreciated.
-(See ADAC Status section for details) - Ground Station Telemetry Decode Program
+AMSAT-ZL volunteer Dr Jon Henderson provided an active supervisory role on Massey University Masters student Kirill Makarov for this activity and progress is now excellent in this area.
+The NZART Radioscience Education Trust sponsored Kirill who breathed some greatly appreciated extra enthusiasm into the project.
+(See ADAC Status section for details)

 From the bottom of KiwiSAT and working up.

-Tray No 1.
+Tray No 1

 The Transmitter tray is completed to Flight Ready status.
 Now integrated into final assembly.
 System meets all expectations.